-Based on data gathered by the United Nations Development Programme, despite being the second-largest economy in Sub-Saharan Africa in terms of GDP, around 37% of Angolans live below the poverty line.
-Natural gas, hydroelectricity, nuclear and other renewable energies still occupy a small percentage of Angola's primary energy consumption.
+Based on data gathered by the United Nations Development Programme, despite being the second-largest economy in Sub-Saharan Africa in terms of GDP, around 32% of Angolans live below the poverty line.
+Natural gas, nuclear and other renewable energies - except for hydropower - still occupy a small percentage of Angola's primary energy consumption.
+Approximately 25% of Angola's electricity is produced from LNG.